tanvirtin/jquery-snake/README.md

 # snake
-A simple snake game made with JavaScript, JQuery library, CSS, HTML and the Python Flask Framework as backend.
+A simple snake game made with JavaScript, JQuery library, CSS, HTML and Python Flask Framework as backend.

+Make sure you have Python 3 installed and pip as well.
+If so in the terminal pip install flask and download the code.
+To run the code open up the terminal and type in "python app.py", open up any browser of your choice and goto "localhost:2406" to play the snake game.

+The game is far from perfect and can be improved a whole lot, I wanted to limit myself and test my JavasScript, HTML and CSS abilities by using only one library which is JQuery.

+The web application in general is not very efficient as it uses a lot of recursion, as every move the snake moves is chains of recursive functions.